cysouw/diathesis/text/c10_participle.md

 ::: ex
 a.
 Sie ist ganz verzweifelt.
 b.
 Und ich steh hier am teuflischen 17.
 Loch, wo so viele verzweifelt haben.^[~~DWDS~~: Die Zeit, 04.01.2001, Nr.
-02]
+02.]
 :::

 Other than these, all examples of intransitive verbs with both a *haben* and a *sein* perfect exist because of a diathesis that is productively applied to these verbs.
 There are two diatheses involved, namely the manner-of-movement diathesis ([@sec:prepositions-manner-of-movement]) and the unmarked anticausative diathesis ([@sec:case-haben-anticausative]).
 These two phenomena will briefly be summarised here.

 First, and most famously, both *haben* and *sein* perfects are attested with movement verbs.
 This is mainly due to the manner-of-movement diathesis (see [@sec:prepositions-manner-of-movement]).^[There also seems to be some dialectal and idiolectal variation as to the choice of *haben* vs. *sein* with movement verbs.
 This needs more in-depth investigation.]
 For example, a verb like *wackeln* 'to shake, to wiggle' can be used as a verb performing the action, and then it takes a *haben* perfect [@next a].
-Alternatively, it can be used to describe a manner-of-motion to reach a new position, and then it takes a *sein* perfect [@next b].
+Alternatively, it can be used to describe a manner of motion to reach a new position, and then it takes a *sein* perfect [@next b].
 Various semantic and syntactic phenomena go along with this diathesis, as described in detail in [@sec:prepositions-manner-of-movement].

 ::: ex
 a.
 Er wackelt mit dem Schwanz. \